Principal Investigator

 Heaven Dixon

-Heaven is a Bridge scholar who joined the lab in summer of 2024 after completing her BS in Psychology at Mississippi State University.
-She is planning to take the skills she learns in the lab and apply them in a clinical neuropsychology program in her future.
+Heaven is a 2nd year Bridge scholar who joined the lab after completing her BS in Psychology at Mississippi State University in 2024.
+She is currently investigating differences in the perception of real and artificially-generated photographic stimuli.
+She is planning to apply the skills she learns in the lab to a PhD program cognitive neuroscience or neuropsychology.

-Heaven is a Bridge scholar who joined the lab in summer of 2024 after completing her BS in Psychology at Mississippi State University.
-She is planning to take the skills she learns in the lab and apply them in a clinical neuropsychology program in her future.
+Heaven is a 2nd year Bridge scholar who joined the lab after completing her BS in Psychology at Mississippi State University in 2024.
+She is currently investigating differences in the perception of real and artificially-generated photographic stimuli.
+She is planning to apply the skills she learns in the lab to a PhD program cognitive neuroscience or neuropsychology.

 Undergraduate research assistants